Anzac Parade, Sydney: History

 The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
 Main Road No. 171 was declared along this road on 8 August 1928, from the intersection with Allison Road in Kensington, via Kingsford and Maroubra to La Perouse; with the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to Main Road 171 on 8 April 1929.

 The northern end of Main Road 171 was extended further along Anzac Parade to its intersection with Moore Park Road (and continuing further north along Flinders Street to the intersection with Oxford Street at Taylors Square) on 2 December 1964.

+In the 1960s, the government contracted the American firm De Leuw, Cather & Company (of Chicago and San Francisco) to design an overpass at the intersection of Anzac Parade, Alison Road, Dacey Avenue and Martin Road.
+The work of the consultants did not include the detailed design of the bridges.

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
 Under this act, Anzac Parade retains its declaration as part of Main Road 171.

 The route was allocated State Route 70 in 1974, but was completely decommissioned in 2004.

 In February 2015, the Albert Cotter Bridge across Anzac Parade opened.
 This pedestrian and cycle bridge was built to improve access to events at the Sydney Cricket Ground and Sydney Football Stadium.